Last updated: 02 January 2026

 For some applications, such as asylum applications, there may be several points at which you can submit evidence to support your case.
 In other applications, you may only get one opportunity to submit evidence.

-For example, for immigration applications that do not have a right of appeal, you will need to submit all the relevant evidence you can when you make the application.
+For example, for immigration applications that do not have a right of appeal, you will need to submit all the relevant evidence at the beginning when you make the application.

 The evidence you should submit will depend on the rules you are trying to show you meet and maybe where in the application process you are.
 For example, if you have had a refusal from the Home Office and you have an opportunity to provide more evidence, your evidence should try to address the reasons the Home Office has given for their refusal.
 Can you show that you do, in fact, meet the rules or requirements?
 When possible, you should try and pre-empt (this means to take action to stop it happening) the Home Office refusal and provide evidence for areas they commonly refuse applications on, or areas of your application that appear to be weak or vague.